 The Consultant position offers paid training and work through the remainder of the academic year, with opportunities to remain on staff until graduation from Western.
 Staffing levels are regularly reassessed and based on need throughout the year.

-Important Note: All Consultants must be able to be in Bellingham to start Fall Quarter work on the Wednesday one week before the first day of class, in order to participate in training prior to the opening of the residence halls for Fall Quarter.
-Training takes place everyday, through midday Saturday, and then Consultants must be able to work Sunday and beyond.
+Important Note: All Consultants must be able to be in Bellingham the Wednesday before the opening of the residence halls for fall quarter, to participate in training.
+Training may take place each day leading up to the opening of the residence halls, and Consultants must be able to work during the days that residents move in.
 If you plan to live on campus or in Birnam Wood, we will make arrangements for you to be able to move into your room early.

 Wage and Hours

-The Consultant wage is $15.52 per hour.
-Consultants report to the ResTek Program Coordinator.
+The Consultant wage is $17.83 per hour.
+Consultant’s report to the Assistant Director of University Residences for IT.
 Hours vary between 10-19 per week during the academic year, with the possibility of up to 40 hours per week in the summer, through the end of the first week of school.

-ResTek is interested in applicants who are willing to learn, to help their fellow students, and
+ResTek is interested in applicants who are willing to learn and want to help their fellow students.
+The following qualifications are desirable for this position.

-- Ability to problem solve independently and/or through collaboration with colleagues
+- Ability to problem solve independently and through collaboration with colleagues

 - Ability to communicate professionally, clearly, and with accurate detail via phone, in writing, and in person